-- a steering wheel of today is already is a thing from the olden days.
+- the steering wheel of today is already is a thing from the olden days.
 One day, a kid will be born who will be the first to never use a steering wheel, and will never know how to ‘drive’ in the context of driving today.
 The concept of telling a car what to do will simply seem silly.
 Maybe that kid is already alive.
 They’ll only ever know a world in which a car drives itself.

 - gesture control and eyeball scanning might be the future of navigation.
-Didn’t think to tell your where you were going, or are simply going through a new, unknown neighbourhood?
+Didn’t think to tell you where you were going, or are simply going through a new, unknown neighborhood?
 You’ll simply point or look and your car will figure out where you want to go.
 Video game developers that excelled at writing human-machine interface code for the gaming industry will find hot new carers in the automotive sector.

 - design is shifting from the exterior to the interior.
 More money will be made on the function, apps, and purpose of things you can do inside the car than outside.